-17 Best Things to do in Death Valley National Park
+20 Things to Do in Death Valley National Park

-Planning Your Visit to Death Valley National Park
+Things to Do in Death Valley National Park

 If you enter from the east or drive to Death Valley from Las Vegas, Dante’s View should be one of the first stops you make in the park.
-Not only is it one of the best things to do in Death Valley National Park but it’s the perfect introduction to the park and its terrain and surroundings.
+Not only is it one of the best things to do in Death Valley National Park but it’s the perfect introduction to the park, its surroundings and terrain.

-At 5,500 feet above sea level, the view here is a gorgeous, panoramic view of the entire area, and the nearby mountain ranges.
-It also features an informative topographical map of the Death Valley that helps visualize the region and get your bearings.
+At 5,500 feet above sea level, the view from here is a gorgeous, panoramic vista of the Badwater Basin area and the mountain ranges.
+It also features an informative topographical map of the Death Valley to help visualize just how impressive this area of the country is.

-Just below the the viewpoint lies the salt flats of Badwater Basin, the park’s lowest point.
-Across the flats to the west is the Panamint Mountain Range with Telescope Peak – the highest point in Death Valley National Park.
-From this unique vantage you can see both the lowest point in Death Valley and the highest point at the same time.
+Just below the the viewpoint lies the salt flats — the park’s lowest point.
+Across the flats to the west is the Panamint Mountain Range with Telescope Peak — the highest point in Death Valley National Park.
+That means from this unique vantage you can see both the lowest point in Death Valley and the highest point at the same time.

 How to Get There

-• Parking: Small lot at the end of the road; trailer lot at road entrance on 190
+- Parking: Small lot at the end of the road

-• Bring water and a jacket (higher elevation means cooler temperatures)
+- Bring a jacket (higher elevation means cooler temps and wind)

 2. Drive 20 Mule Team Canyon